-This article explains why I choose my top 3 wordpress themes providers to create a professional blog.
-Ideally, this will help you select a very professional premium theme that suites into your new website in order to achieve the best design.
+This article explains why I choose my top 3 WordPress themes providers to create a professional blog.
+Ideally, this will help you select a very professional premium theme that suits your new website in order to achieve the best design.

 - Are you creating a website to deliver a service or a Product?